Skip to main content

 • Your chart of accounts.
 The journal entry and reconciliation commands produce entries using generic account descriptions.
 They do not know that your organisation uses account code 5110 for direct labour or that intercompany accounts follow a specific entity numbering convention.

 Generic plugins provide the framework.
-Domain extensions encode the institutional knowledge.
-This is the same principle established in Chapter 17 for finance domain agents — and for CA/CPA practice, this extension layer is not optional.
+Domain skills encode the institutional knowledge.
+This is the same principle established in Chapter 28 for finance domain agents: and for CA/CPA practice, this skill layer is not optional.
 It is the difference between an agent that assists and an agent that performs.

 Reference Implementations

-The companion repository contains reference SKILL.md files under reference-skills/ — complete Pakistan-default implementations for all five extensions.
-Study these as you build your own, but do not copy them directly.
-The value of the extension is in encoding your jurisdiction's rules and your firm's practices.
+The companion repository contains reference skill files under reference-skills/ (complete Pakistan-default implementations for all five skills.
+You can upload these directly into Cowork via Upload a skill, then customise for your jurisdiction.
+Study them as you build your own, but do not use them uncustomised) the value of the skill is in encoding your jurisdiction's rules and your firm's practices.

 Jurisdiction-Specific Rates Change Frequently

-Tax rates, withholding percentages, filing deadlines, and penalty amounts throughout this lesson (and Lessons 10 and 12) are illustrative based on the Income Tax Ordinance 2001 as amended through Finance Act 2024.
+Tax rates, withholding percentages, filing deadlines, and penalty amounts throughout this lesson (and Lessons 9 and 11) are illustrative based on the Income Tax Ordinance 2001 as amended through Finance Act 2024.
 Pakistan's Finance Act changes these figures annually.
 Always verify current rates at fbr.gov.pk before applying to client work.
-The same principle applies to every jurisdiction — US rates change with Congressional action, UK rates with the Finance Act and Autumn Statement.
-Treat every rate in a SKILL.md as a parameter to be verified, not a permanent constant.
+The same principle applies to every jurisdiction: US rates change with Congressional action, UK rates with the Finance Act and Autumn Statement.
+Treat every rate in a skill as a parameter to be verified, not a permanent constant.

-The building block of every extension is a single format: When [condition], [action].
+The building block of every skill is a single format: When [condition], [action].
 Every instruction you write follows this pattern.
 The condition defines when the agent should apply the knowledge.
 The action defines what it should do.
-Precision in the condition clause determines whether the extension activates correctly — too broad and it fires on irrelevant work; too narrow and it misses cases it should handle.
+Precision in the condition clause determines whether the skill activates correctly: too broad and it fires on irrelevant work; too narrow and it misses cases it should handle.

 What the generic plugin lacks.
 The /variance-analysis and accounting commands apply IFRS or US GAAP by default.
 They do not know that your clients operate under Pakistani tax law, that the applicable corporate tax rate is 29%, that specific industry exemptions apply, or that the FBR (Federal Board of Revenue) requires specific formats for particular returns.

-What the extension adds.
-A jurisdiction-specific tax SKILL.md that encodes the applicable tax code, rates, filing deadlines, penalty provisions, and FBR/SBP (State Bank of Pakistan) requirements as standing instructions.
+What the skill adds.
+A jurisdiction-specific tax skill that encodes the applicable tax code, rates, filing deadlines, penalty provisions, and FBR/SBP (State Bank of Pakistan) requirements as standing instructions.
 When the agent processes any tax computation, it applies these rules automatically.

 ## Corporate Tax Rates